Baked Firecracker Salmon

 This post may contain affiliate links.

-Flavor up your dinner plate with Firecracker Salmon!
-This sweet and spicy salmon recipe creates a healthy, high protein meal with a big burst of flavor.
+Liven up dinnertime with Firecracker Salmon!
+This sweet and spicy salmon recipe creates a filling, high protein meal with a big burst of fiery flavor.

 Crispy baked fish filet topped with scallions and sesame seeds, served with white rice and Bok choy on a gray plate.